BU-EC500-SP15/iot-ui-bigdata/README.md

 ![Visualization Example](https://raw.githubusercontent.com/BU-EC500-SP15/iot-ui-bigdata/master/Docs/Visual.png)
-This is a screen shot of our visual running in Chrome
+<center>This is a screen shot of our visual running in Chrome</center>

+You can easily filter or search the visualization if you know the name of a specific resource, resource type, or attribute.

 Clicking on a resource such as an AE, Container, or contentInstance will render exclusively that node along with its parent and children.
 It also pulls up a side-panel containing all of the attributes of that node.
 Among these, include the resource’s name, ID, type, size, number of children, as well as links to its parent and child nodes.

 ![Node Focus](https://raw.githubusercontent.com/BU-EC500-SP15/iot-ui-bigdata/master/Docs/Focus.png)
+<center>Displaying a node with its parent and children</center>

 For nodes with an extremely large number of data points (called contentInstances), it may be difficult to find the most recent collected data.
 To make this easier, we’ve added a button called “latest” which will conveniently grab and display this latest data.